-- 1. Total hours.
+- Total hours.
 Minimum 120 (see degree sheet).
 Hours of "F" or "I," or in repeated courses (unless allowed in course descriptions in the Catalog), do not apply.
 Zero-level courses and all athletic participation and leisure activity courses are not applicable to a degree.
-Students must confirm grade changes for the removal of "I's" have been sent to the Office of the Registrar by the instructor who gave the "I." - 2.
-Grade-point average.
-See individual degree sheets for all grade-point minima: overall, in major prefix courses, and in major requirements. - 3.
-Validity of credits. - a.
-No more than two courses from the same prefix may be used to meet each of the following General Education (GE) and College/Departmental (C/D) combinations: GE Analytical and Quantitative Thought (A) and Natural Sciences (N) combined with C/D Natural and Mathematical Sciences (except MATH, three courses permitted): and GE Humanities (H) combined with C/D Arts and Humanities.
+Students must confirm grade changes for the removal of "I's" have been sent to the Office of the Registrar by the instructor who gave the "I." - Grade-point average.
+See individual degree sheets for all grade-point minima: overall, in major prefix courses, and in major requirements. - Validity of credits. - a.
+No more than two courses (or eight hours) from the major department may be used to meet General Education and College and Departmental Requirements.
+The General Education Controlled Elective required English Composition, required U.S. History, required American Government, and one required MATH course do not count against the two-course maximum. - A course used in the Major Requirements may not be used to satisfy any other degree requirement, except the diversity, international dimension, scientific investigation, upper-division general education, and non-Western requirements. - Pass-No Pass Grading System.
+Courses taken on this campus under the Pass-No Pass Grading System (see "University Academic Regulations") may be used only as elective hours.
+They cannot satisfy any other requirement (General Education, Departmental, Major Requirement, and certification). - All degree requirements listed above and specified in "University Academic Regulations" and Undergraduate Programs and Requirements must be - Exemption.
+A student who believes he or she has a valid reason for exemption from a College requirement should file a written request that has been approved by his or her adviser with the director of Student Academic Services.